akncreative/Adaptivist/README.md

     2. execute - javac FileReader.java
     3. execute - FileReader.java //Users/akncreative/Desktop/input.txt
     4. input.txt file is attached inside project folder (same as in the pdf)
+    5. Functionality of the applciation is expalined as comments within the java class.
 </pre>